 2. Customs Duty and Tariff Rates

-A duty on goods imported into the customs territory is paid at the rates specified by the Customs Tariff Regulation.
-Accordingly, there are six duty tax rates (0%, 5%, 10%, 20%, 30%, and 35%) which are applicable based on the type of the good imported.
-The reason behind the variation of duty tax rates is the need for encouraging the importation of some goods by imposing 0% tax rate and at the same time to discourage importation of selected goods by imposing a higher tax rate.
+Duty on goods imported into the customs territory is paid at the rates specified by the Customs Tariff Regulation.
+Accordingly, there are six duty tax rates (0%, 5%, 10%, 20%, 30%, and 35%) that are applicable based on the type of the good imported.
+The reason behind the variation of duty tax rates is the need for encouraging the importation of some goods by imposing a 0% tax rate and at the same time to discourage importation of selected goods by imposing a higher tax rate.

 There are two schedules for the purpose of determining the applicable tax rates.
-The first schedule encompasses raw materials, semi finished goods and import items for public use.
-Note that the tax rate for this category is lesser, keeping in mind that the imported good enhances domestic production or his for public use such as ambulances.
-Hence, raw materials and producers goods are largely zero rated although it may increase to 10 % and the tax rate for semi-finished goods is 10% and 20%.
-On the contrary, the second schedule contains consumer or finished goods that are imported for personal use or for a non-productive purpose.
+The first schedule encompasses raw materials, semi-finished goods and import items for public use.
+Note that the tax rate for this category is lesser, keeping in mind that the imported goods enhance domestic production or used for public use such as ambulances.
+Hence, raw materials and producer goods are largely zero rated although it may increase to 10% and the tax rate for semi-finished goods is 10% and 20%.
+On the contrary, the second schedule contains consumer or finished goods that are imported for personal use or a non-productive purpose.
 The higher duty tax rates are usually applied for consumer goods such as automobiles for personal use.

-This being said, the Custom duty and tax rate, for exported good is at 0% except for selected products of hides and skins of animals.
+This being said, the Customs duty and tax rate, for exported goods ar at 0% except for selected products of hides and skins of animals.

-You can find the Customs duty and tariff rates which are applicable by the end of 2017 HERE.
+You can find the Customs duty and tariff rates which was revised in HERE.